Glutara/glutara-backend/README.md

     go run main.go
     ```
 4. Glutara backend server should be running.
 You can also check the server by opening http://localhost:8080/api
+5. You could also check our deployed backend server by opening https://glutara-rest-api-reyoeq7kea-uc.a.run.app/api

 ## 🔑 &nbsp;List of Endpoints